Google's description of its coronavirus site stops short of what President Trump described

 Verily said Project Baseline will ultimately aim to expand and serve other areas, but the company did not offer a timeframe.

-Asked point blank whether Google's national coronavirus website will direct visitors to testing sites, a Google spokesperson referred CNN to Verily's announcement and noted the differences between what Verily said it will offer and what Pichai outlined in his blog post.
+Asked point blank whether Google's national coronavirus website will direct visitors to testing sites, a Google spokesperson referred CNN to Verily's announcement and noted the differences between what Verily said it would offer, and what Google said it would offer in its blog.

 Related Content

-Note: - UPDATE: Description of reported fake nurse in Worth County